 According to investigators, production was itinerant while sales took place at certain times, in the Mercato Pendino district of the city, as well as in the recreational club, in a grocery store, in a bar and even on the street.

-The operation, coordinated by the District Anti-Mafia Directorate of Napoli, led to the issuing of precautionary measures against 63 people seriously suspected, to varying degrees, of criminal association aimed at the forgery and sale of counterfeit banknotes, in concert with those who produced them, aggravated by having facilitated the activity of the Camorra clan "Mazzarella", hegemonic in the Neapolitan urban area of Mercato Pendino; of complicity in the sale of the aforementioned counterfeit currency and, in two episodes, of attempted extortion.
+The operation, coordinated by the District Anti-Mafia Directorate of Napoli, led to the issuing of precautionary measures against 63 individuals seriously suspected, to varying degrees, of criminal conspiracy aimed at the forgery and sale of counterfeit banknotes, in concert with those who produced them, aggravated by having facilitated the activities of the "Mazzarella" Camorra clan, dominant in the Neapolitan urban area of the Mercato Pendino; of complicity in the sale of the aforementioned counterfeit currency; and, in two incidents, of attempted extortion.

-Three French citizens who were exporting counterfeit banknotes abroad were also arrested
+Three French citizens were also arrested for exporting counterfeit banknotes abroad.

 The investigation also revealed that the counterfeit currency was being exported abroad.
 Three French citizens were arrested immediately after purchasing the counterfeit money, and it was documented that the currency had also been sold in Spain and Greece.